 Next Start

-ABOUT NASCAR TECHNICAL INSTITUTE CAMPUS
+ABOUT THE NASCAR TECHNICAL INSTITUTE CAMPUS

 John Dodson had worked in professional racing since the late 1970s.
 His father was a National Association for Stock Car Auto Racing (NASCAR) driver and when John was a senior in high school, he started changing tires at the Daytona 500.